 In this episode I mention a Preparing for Surgery primer/guide that I created years back.
-I’m intending to re-release this document with updates in early 2016.
-For now the original document still stands up and by signing up to download it below I’ll know how to tell you when the updated version is available.
+This piece still needs an update but the original document still stands up and by signing up to download it below I’ll know how to tell you when the updated version is available.

 Guide for Preparing for Surgery

 Surgery is naturally stressful.
 You can minimize this stress by preparing for it.

 This Free Guide will help you with that.

 An updated version of this primer is in development.
 For now, here's the original.

 Signing up for this primer also adds your email address to Twig's Newsletter for Helping Professionals.
 Over time this will share news with you about other related projects and updates.